-FORT KENT, Maine – The University of Maine at Fort Kent Library gallery will host a collection of photographs entitled “Landscapes” by UMFK alumnus Darrell McBreairty through the month October.
+The University of Maine at Fort Kent Blake Library Gallery will feature a collection of photographs entitled, Friends & Family by UMFK alumnus Darrell McBreairty during the month of October.

 McBreairty completed classes in portraiture and commercial photography at the New York Institute of Photography in Manhattan in 1970 and has had a number of exhibits in different locations over the years.